 2 large red peppers, sliced

-1 very large onion, sliced
+1 very large or 2 medium onions, sliced

-2 oz (50 g) sun-dried tomatoes in oil, chopped
+50g (2 oz) sun-dried tomatoes in oil, chopped

 2-3 tablespoons extra virgin olive oil